 Where to stay in the Financial District

 - Luxury: Beekman Hotel.
 This sleek hotel is modern and is inside an abandoned building.
 It’s architecturally distinguished by its 9-story atrium that has a pyramidal glass ceiling at the top.
 The upper stories of the atrium are bordered by balconies.
 Artwork adorns the walls of the The Beekman.
 The rooms are elegant and the staff is professional.
+Click here to check the reviews, photos and availability.

 - Mid-range: Club Quarters Hotel.
 This hotel is located conveniently alongside the World Trade Center and overlooks the 9/11 memorial and museum.
 It features an amazing restaurant offering city views with their floor to ceiling windows and terrace.
 There’s also a lounge with free drinks.
 The rooms are clean and comfortable.
+Click here to check the reviews, photos and availability.

 - Budget: Hotel Mimosa.
 This one is actually in Chinatown, right next to the Financial District.
 It’s a great budget option!
 The rooms are clean and feature a flat-screen TV, WiFi, desk, linens and en-suite bathroom.
 The staff is very accommodating!
+Click here to check the reviews, photos and availability.

 - Find all the Financial District hotels